liusheng22/abc123-speak/README.md

-# Alphabet & PinYin: abc123 Voice - Learning Tool for English Alphabet and Chinese Pinyin 🎯
+# Letters & PinYin: abc123 Voice - Learning Tool for English Letters and Chinese Pinyin 🎯

-**Alphabet & PinYin: abc123 Voice** is an educational tool designed specifically for children, helping them easily master the pronunciation of English letters, numbers, and Chinese Pinyin through interactive keyboard activities and standard audio output.
+**Letters & PinYin: abc123 Voice** Just by pressing the keyboard, you can help your child learn the correct pronunciation of English letters and Chinese pinyin, including the pronunciation of numbers.

 ## 👶 Target Users